BradleyChatha/jcli/README.md

 Well, for small one-off validation tasks like this, we can use the two built-in validators `@PreValidate` and `@PostValidate`.

+The functions you use in these two validators can return: `Result!void`, `bool`, or `string`.
+So let's use `string` which signals an error if we return non-null, and also `bool` which signals an error if we return `false`.

 This is what the above example would look like using these two validators:

 ```d